chanon-kr/Shared_Function/README.md

 ***
 ### database
   - Original to Work with SQL Server, MySQL, PostGreSQL and SQLite
-  - Can work with GCP's BigQuery, still need more test on Cloud
+  - Since 0.3.4, It can work with GCP's BigQuery, still need more test on Cloud
   - To read view, table or store procedure as pandas dataframe
   - To insert pandas dataframe into SQL with option for existing row :
     - Replace same key(s) with new from dataframe with option to use ">" or "<" condition